Rapid Release Therapy (RRT)

 Who Can Benefit?

 Those suffering from pain and tension in the soft tissue as well as the joints can benefit from the use of RRT.
-Common issues resolved with RRT include:
+Common issues resolved with rapid release therapy include:

 - Back Pain